 When you are crafting your perfect hair care routine, it’s important to look at all aspects of what you’re doing, from your shampoo down to your brush.
-Everyone has different hair, and the best way to brush hair will be totally different for straight-haired gals and curly girls.
+Everyone has a different hair type, and the best way to brush hair will be totally different for straight-haired gals and curly girls.
 And because the way you’ll brush hair is different, it only follows that you’ll also need different tools.
-Today we’re going to demystify everything to do with the best way to brush hair for your hair type.
-Read on:
+Today we’re going to demystify everything to do with the best way you should be brushing hair based on your hair type.
+Read on for our handy hair tips!

-Brushing Hair: The Right Way to Brush According to Your Hair Type
+Hair Brushing: The Right Way to Brush Hair According to Your Hair Type

 1. Thin, Fine Hair